adafruit/awesome-makecode/README.md

 > A curated list of awesome Microsoft MakeCode guides, hardware, software and resources.

 Microsoft MakeCode is a framework for creating programming experiences for beginners.
+Microsoft MakeCode brings computer science to life for all students with fun projects, immediate results, and both block and text editors for learners at different levels.